uab-codes/uab-codes/README.md

 # 👋 Hey there!
-I’m a Data Engineer crafting clarity from data noise ✨
+My name is Umer Ayaz Baig. ✨

 I specialize in designing and building clean, scalable data pipelines that transform raw data into reliable, actionable insights.
 My passion lies in simplifying complex data journeys and enabling teams to make confident, data-driven decisions 🚀